1edv/evolution/README.md

  <h3 align="center">A comprehensive fitness landscape model reveals the evolutionary history and future evolvability of eukaryotic <i>cis</i>-regulatory DNA sequences</h3>

+You may interface with the models using our interactive web app : <a href='https://share.streamlit.io/1edv/evolution/app/app.py'>🤖</a>.

 All data and trained models used in the manuscript can be downloaded : <a href='https://zenodo.org/record/4436477#.X_8V-hNKgUF'>🗄️</a>.

-You may also interface with the models using our interactive web app : <a href='https://share.streamlit.io/1edv/evolution/app/app.py'>🤖</a>.

 The conda environment required for running this notebook can be installed and activated by running the following on the command line from within this folder: \
 <code>conda env create -f evolution_env.yml </code>  \